Hugh Fisher (footballer): Southport

 In March 1977, after ten years with Southampton, Fisher joined Fourth Division Southport as player-manager.
 He played in Southport's remaining 15 games of the 1976–77 season, and only missed one game in the following season.
 Together with cup games, he made 66 appearances for Southport in a period of 14 months.
-Unfortunately, however, his efforts were not enough to keep Southport in the Football League and they were not re-elected to the Fourth Division at the end of the 1977–78 season and were replaced by Wigan Athletic.
+However, his efforts were not enough to keep Southport in the Football League and they were not re-elected to the Fourth Division at the end of the 1977–78 season and were replaced by Wigan Athletic.

 After football

-As a result of Southport leaving the Football League, Hugh was out of a job, although he played as a semi-professional for various Hampshire clubs, including a season with Waterlooville, but finally retired from football in 1980.
+As a result of Southport leaving the Football League, Fisher was out of a job, although he played as a semi-professional for various Hampshire clubs, including a season with Waterlooville, but finally retired from football in 1980.

-By this time he was working as a sales representative for Schweppes before moving on to Watney Mann and then to Newcastle Courage.
-He is currently living in Bishop's Waltham, Hampshire with his wife, Claudia.
+By this time, he was working as a sales representative for Schweppes before moving on to Watney Mann and then to Newcastle Courage.